Company Info

 Service Area

-Harmony Heights Water Company currently provides water service to 55 homes on the outskirts of New Harmony, Utah.
+Harmony Heights Water Company currently provides water service to 67 homes on the outskirts of New Harmony, Utah.
 While the area served has a “New Harmony” mailing address it actually resides entirely in Washington County, Utah, outside the boundaries of the city.
-The service area consists of the following subdivisions: Harmony Heights, Phases 1, 2, and 3; and Flint Ridge.
-In addition, a single distribution line extends beyond the subdivision boundary to service an area along 800 East.
+The service area consists of the following subdivisions: Harmony Heights, Phases 1, 2, and 3; Flint Ridge and several homes adjacent to the subdivision boundaries along Harmony Heights Rd.
+In addition, a single distribution line extends beyond the subdivision boundary to service an area along the east end of 800 East.
 (A schematic representation of the area is presented in the figure below.)
 Several areas, most notable along 800 East, along Harmony Heights Road, and at the terminus of 860 South, have the potential of future development.
 Should such development occur, it would be the responsibility of the developer to extend the Company distribution system.
-According to the current plan, when fully subscribed, the water company will provide services to 85 homes.
+According to the current plan, when fully subscribed, the water company will provide services to 90 homes.

 Water System Overview